-Source: Developed by authors on the basis of Chirchir (2011).
+Source: Developed by authors based on Chirchir (2011).

 An online interface has been established with PERSAL, to crosscheck income data.
-Other adhoc data sources (not linked online) for this include: the Unemployment Insurance Fund; Government Employees Pension Fund; payroll system of the Defence Force; National Treasury (to verify beneficiary banking details); Department of Basic Education's learner database; and special investigations unit (to identify fraudulent grants).
+Other ad-hoc data sources (not linked online) for this include: the Unemployment Insurance Fund, Government Employees Pension Fund, payroll system of the Defence Force, National Treasury (to verify recipient banking details), Department of Basic Education's learner database, and special investigations unit (to identify fraudulent grants).

-Innovatively, biometric systems are in place for beneficiaries to collect their money and prove their identity, including fingerprints and voice recognition.
+Innovatively, biometric systems are in place for recipients to collect their money and prove their identity, including fingerprints and voice recognition.